Patching Helm-Deployed Workloads with kubectl

 This entry explores how to patch Helm-deployed workloads pragmatically, while keeping Helm's release state intact.

-is the canonical way to update a release, there are scenarios where a direct patch via kubectl
+While helm upgrade is the canonical way to update a release, there are scenarios where a direct patch via kubectl is preferable:

 - Rapid debugging: When a rollout is failing and you want to experiment quickly.